TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.azurefeatures/compute-features-disablehyperthreading.md

 # Disabling Hyper-threading

-Most customers resolve their Disabling Hyper-threading request using the following resources.<br>
+If you run into issues following a request to disable hyper-threading, review the following resources.<br>

 ## **Recommended Documents**